Brand new images of human microvascularization

 Skin Cancer of Human

-With the MV1 micro-vasculoscope, we detected a permeation nodule on a patient that would have been interpreted as a nevus according to the usual rule ABCDE on the classical image (a).
-By observing the microvascular activity with the MV1 system, an intense signal appears and reflects the strong growth of this tumor (b). (c) is a superposition of (a) and (b).
+With the MV1 Micro-Vasculoscope, we detected a permeation nodule on a patient that could have been interpreted as a nevus according to the usual ABCDE rule on the conventional image (a).
+By observing the microvascular activity with the MV1 system, an intense signal appears and reflects the strong growth of this tumor (b).

 A: for Asymmetry

-B: For irregular edges, the edges are poorly defined.
+B: for irregular Borders, the edges being poorly defined

-C: for inhomogeneous color, varying from one zone to another of the lesion.
+C: for inhomogeneous Color, varying from one zone to another in the lesion

-E: for Evolution: the aspect of the lesion in its size especially, its shape, or its color has changed.
+E: for Evolution: the aspect of the lesion changes with time (size, shape, and/or color)